 3. Pack a lot of snacks or bring your own food.
 I tend to overpack my backpack even though I will only be at either park for a couple of hours.
 This is because sometimes the lines are pretty long, even for the toddler-friendly rides.
 Having a variety of snacks on hand helps minimize tantrums and meltdowns.
 Plus, I don’t have to waste time standing in line to buy food for three times the price.
 I also sometimes go through a drive thru and grab a meal for us.
 I try not to buy the food there but we do love their popcorn.
 You can get FREE iced water from any of the snack or counter service restaurants that serve soda, so I don’t bring heavy water bottles with me anymore.
 We did splurge on a character dining experience at Goofy’s Kitchen which was well worth it.

 4. Have a plan.
 Figure out what you want to do that day and what you want to ride or see.
+Check out websites like Mickey Project to learn the best tips and tricks before you visit.
 We don’t try to do everything in one day.
 Of course we have the luxury of living so close and being able to go whenever we want, but I still plan out the day so that there’s minimal stress for everyone involved.
 For families with small children who still nap, it’s better to get them to nap in the stroller rather than skip it.

 5. Watch a show.
 In all the years I’ve been to Disneyland prior to having Little A, I don’t recall ever seeing a show other than Aladdin at California Adventures.
 I wasn’t sure if she would even enjoy watching one or how she would do sitting and paying attention for so long, but to my surprise she was mesmerized and watched a 25 minute show with just a few squiggles and wiggles!
 Two of our favorite shows to watch are Disney Junior Live on Stage at California Adventures and Mickey and the Magical Map at Fantasyland Theater at Disneyland, which is located right across from It’s a Small World.
 They have her favorite characters dancing and singing which keeps her entertained and engaged.
 I find that this is also a wonderful way to decompress from the crowds and heat.